-Gimlet v2 · Coming Soon!
+Gimlet v2 · Is LIVE now!
 Learn More

 Join hundreds of libraries and organizations who discover detailed trends and patterns at their service desks using Gimlet.
 Know exactly what questions your clients are asking.
 Build a record of hard stats to document your value to your community.